OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 slurmaccounts2conf tool
 -----------------------

-This tool reads the Slurm accounts and prints out the slurm accounts file:
+This tool reads the Slurm database accounts and prints out the slurm accounts file:

 ```
 slurmaccounts2conf